Chart Color Schemes

 The level of residential development activity in Alawa is very low in comparison to the average area assessed nationally by AreaSearch

-Alawa has averaged zero new dwelling approvals annually.
-Development approval data is produced by the ABS on a financial year basis, with two dwellings approved over the past five financial years (between FY20 and FY25), and zero approvals so far in FY26.
-The average number of new residents per year per dwelling constructed over these five financial years was 0.8.
-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+Alawa has seen minimal dwelling approvals in recent years, totaling 4 homes over the past five financial years.
+As of FY26, 0 approvals have been recorded.
+The average number of new residents per year per dwelling constructed between FY21 and FY25 was 0.8, indicating that new supply has kept pace with or exceeded demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings is $305,000.

-New dwellings are developed at an average value of $172,000, which is below regional norms, reflecting more affordable housing options for purchasers.
-There have been $118,000 in commercial approvals this financial year, demonstrating the area's residential nature.
-Compared to Greater Darwin, Alawa records markedly lower building activity (81.0% below regional average per person), which generally supports stronger demand and values for established dwellings.
-This is also below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent building activity consists entirely of detached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
-With approximately zero people per dwelling approval, Alawa shows characteristics of a growth area.
+In FY26, there have been $118,000 in commercial approvals, suggesting a predominantly residential focus compared to Greater Darwin.
+Alawa records significantly lower building activity than the regional average per person (80.0% below).
+This limited new supply generally supports stronger demand and values for established dwellings, reflecting the area's maturity and possible planning constraints.
+Recent building activity consists entirely of detached dwellings, preserving Alawa's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 Frequently Asked Questions - Development